AleksanderB-hub/ContrastSkill/README.md

 bash pip install -r ./requirements.txt
 ```

 First, clone this repository, and make sure all the data and output paths are correct.
-If you want to deploy ContrastSkill, you need to first download the pre-trained model from (models will be provided upon acceptance).
-Upload the pre-trained model to the designated folder (e.g., Model_SKILLSPAN in the deploy_final.sh example).
+If you want to deploy ContrastSkill, you need to first download the contrastive tuned model.
+Upload the selected model to the designated folder (e.g., Model_JobBERTa in the deploy_final.sh example).
 Then navigate to the project repository in your terminal and run:
 ```bash
 bash deploy_final.sh
 ```